wangrunji0408/WordHelper/README.md

 # WordHelper
-A useful tool helps remember word better.
+A useful tool helps you remember words better.\\
 Develop by us.